dugramen/godot-global-project/GDX.md

 # GDX
 This is the UI framework.
-This exists specifically because extensions can't load most PackedScenes, due to subresource paths.
-So most of the time UI will need to be done in code.
-This is a lightweight framework to make that a lot easier to do.
+This exists specifically because for most of development, you couldn't load PackedScenes due to subresource paths.
+So the UI had to be done in code.
+It's not needed anymore, but its still a nice way to use UI and is what the addon_importer and tree_inspector use.

+This is a lightweight framework to make UI in code a lot easier to do.
 It works similar to ReactJS (gdx is a reference to jsx files)

 ## Render
 Preload the `res://editor-only/included/gdx.gd` class and instantiate it.
 This gives you access to a `gdx.render()` function.